Falc00n007/K8S/README.md

 Follow the instructions below to install Kubernetes and set up a cluster for your environment.

 ### Ubuntu 20.04
+To set up a Kubernetes cluster on Ubuntu 20.04, adhere to the following guidelines.
+This comprehensive documentation will walk you through the process of configuring a cluster with a single master node and one worker node. please read and follow **Ubuntu-20.04-k8s-cluster.md** file.

 1. prerequisites
 2. Across both K8smaster and K8sworker: